zero-to-prod/service-model/README.md

 This package provides a way to describe attributes on a model.
 By passing an associative array to the models' constructor, the attributes are automatically handled based on the schema defined on the model.

+This is useful if you have an array of data that you want to interact with in the laravel model style.
+This provides a opportunity to automatically type-cast data based on a schema.

 Custom typecasts can be registered in the schema.

 ```php